Wrongful Death Lawsuits: Who Can File and What to Expect

 Florida defines wrongful death as a death that occurs when a person or entity causes the death of another person through a “wrongful act, default, or breach of contract.”
 Wrongful death can arise from negligence-based accidents like car accidents, motorcycle accidents, or slip-and-fall incidents.
 Medical malpractice or intentional acts, such as acts of violence or crimes, can also trigger them.

-Wrongful death cases work similarly to personal injury cases.
+Wrongful death cases work similarly to filing personal injury cases.
 In a personal injury case, an accident victim can pursue compensation for their injuries from an at-fault party.
 Wrongful death works in much the same way.
 The difference is that the individual did not survive their injuries.
 As a result, someone else must act on their behalf to hold the at-fault party accountable.

 Who Can File a Wrongful Death Lawsuit?